-- To deposit in banks (Deutsche Telekom core banks, if possible) with provided bank guarantee from the banks with the best rating and the best quality wording of the bank guarantee. - To deposit in banks with provided bank guarantee from the banks with lower rating and poorer quality wording of the bank guarantee. - Upon harmonization and agreement with the parent company these rules can be altered for ensuring full credit risk coverage.
+- To deposit in banks (Deutsche Telekom core banks, if possible) with provided bank guarantee from the banks with the best rating and the best quality wording of the bank guarantee.

+- To deposit in banks with provided bank guarantee from the banks with lower rating and poorer quality wording of the bank guarantee. - Upon harmonization and agreement with the parent company these rules can be altered for ensuring full credit risk coverage.
 If the total amount of deposits cannot be placed in banks covered with bank guarantees with at least BBB+ rating (or equivalent credit rating), then depositing will be performed in local banks without bank guarantee.

-The process of managing the credit risk from operating activities includes preventive measures such as creditability checking and prevention barring, corrective measures during legal relationship for example reminding and disconnection activities, collaboration with collection agencies and collection after legal relationship as litigation process, court proceedings, involvement of the executive unit and factoring.
-The overdue payments are followed through a debt escalation procedure based on customer's type, credit class and amount of debt.
+The process of managing the credit risk from operating activities includes preventive measures such as creditability checking and prevention barring, corrective measures during legal relationship for example reminding and disconnection activities, collaboration with collection agencies and collection after legal relationship as litigation process and court proceedings.
+The overdue payments are monitored based on customer's type amount of debt average invoiced amount and number of disconnections.